alchemissst/pulsex-trading-bot/README.md

 - Create bsc address and get it's keys
 - Insert bsc address and private key inside of programm
-- transfer some WBNB and BNB at your address
+- transfer some WPLS and PLS at your address
 - Start main.py